HOGENT-Databases/DB2-Workshops/docs/README.md

 In this repository all the workshops of Databases II are provided, simply follow the links below to start a workshop.

+## Prerequisites
+To start any workshop, install the required software and databases by following [the installation guide](installation.md)

 ## Workshops

 | Workshop | Topics |